openintegrationhub/dropscan-adapter/README.md

 In order to use this adapter a OIH-user has to be a registered Dropscan user.
 Signup here on the Dropscan [homepage](https://secure.dropscan.de).
 The User needs to have an upgraded account with at least one active Scanbox!

 To enable the OAuth2-Flow please make sure the ENV variables `DROPSCAN_CLIENT_KEY` and `DROPSCAN_CLIENT_SECRET` are set.
-Please contact service@dropscan.de and provide an oauth-callback URL to get a KEY/SECRET-pair for your server installation to enable our RESTful API.
+Please contact service@dropscan.de and provide an oauth-callback URL to get a KEY/SECRET-pair for your server installation to enable our RESTful API and to set the Webhook-URL after creating a Flow.

-the only usecase supported by this adaper is to receive a webhook-trigger, which will emit the new
+The only usecase supported by this connector is to receive a webhook when new scans are available and emit a new OIH document including a binary attachment of the PDF-file.

 ### Triggers

-TBD
+getNewScansWebhook

 ### Actions